 Hector works with a broad range of multinational companies, primarily on the prosecution of European and UK patent applications, as well as a number of small and medium sized businesses.

-He works with a wide variety of engineering patents in industries which include oil and gas exploration, semiconductor memory, mass spectrometry and telecommunications, and has experience of patent prosecution in the UK, Europe, and Russia.
+He works with a wide variety of engineering patents in industries which include oil and gas exploration, semiconductor memory, medical devices, mass spectrometry and telecommunications, and has experience of patent prosecution in the UK, Europe, and Russia.

 Qualifications and Memberships

 - Intellectual Property Law Post-Graduate Certificate, 2016 (Queen Mary University of London)

 - Student of the Chartered Institute of Patent Attorneys